alderhilldigital/gitbook-building-websites/css.md

 ### Selectors

 When using embedded or external CSS, selectors are used to assign the CSS to HTML elements.
+Selectors can use three types of identifiers when assigning the styles:

+Tag type - selectors can use the tag type to assign a style to all tags of a particular type.
+This is done by typing the tag type followed by curly brackets containing the CSS properties.

+**Example**

+`div { background-color: red; }`

+This will set the background colour of all divs in the associated document or documents.

+Class name - selectors can use an identifier assigned to the class attribute of an HTML element to assign styles.
+The identifier is prefixed with a full stop